begin with a free consultation (949) 870-3800

 Evidence that helps prove negligence often includes photographs or videos taken shortly after the accident.
 These visuals can clearly show what caused the injury and provide a judge or jury with a clear picture of the scene.

 Many properties are also equipped with security cameras, which may have captured the hazardous condition or the moment of the accident itself.
-Since video footage is often recorded over within days, your attorney must move quickly to secure a copy.
+Since video footage is often overwritten within days, your attorney must act quickly to secure a copy.

 Witness statements are also valuable.
 If someone saw your fall or was familiar with the dangerous condition beforehand, their testimony can help show that the owner had time and opportunity to fix the problem but failed to do so.